feelfine1977/WISE/README.md

 The library is designed to be:

 - **Modular** – layers (presence, order, balance, etc.) are pluggable.
-- **Tool-agnostic** – works on standard case-centric event logs (CSV, XES → DataFrame).
+- **Tool-agnostic** – works on standard case-centric event logs (CSV → pandas).
-- **Explainable** – scores decompose into per-constraint contributions.
+- **Explainable** – scores decompose into per-constraint and per-layer contributions.

-The repository also contains an example analysis on the **BPIC 2019 P2P** dataset and optional notebooks for further experiments.
+- **Interactive** – comes with a Streamlit UI to upload logs, build norms, run WISE, and explore heatmaps and boxplots.

 ---